nanodbc/nanodbc/README.md

 # Building

-Nanodbc is intentionally small enough that you can drag and drop the header and implementation files into your project and run with it.
-For those that want it, I have also provided [CMake](http://www.cmake.org/) files which build a library object, or build and run the included unit tests.
+nanodbc is intentionally small enough that you can drag and drop the header and implementation files into your project and run with it.
+For those that want it, I have also provided [CMake](http://www.cmake.org/) files which build a library object, or build and run the included tests.
 The CMake files will also support out of source builds.

-Unit tests use the [Catch](https://github.com/philsquared/Catch) test framework, and CMake will automatically fetch the latest version of Catch for you at build time.
+Tests use the [Catch](https://github.com/philsquared/Catch) test framework, and CMake will automatically fetch the latest version of Catch for you at build time.
 To build the tests you will also need to have either unixODBC or iODBC installed and discoverable by CMake.
 This is easy on OS X where you can use [Homebrew](http://brew.sh/) to install unixODBC with `brew install unixodbc`, or use the system provided iODBC if you have OS X 10.9 or earlier.

-The unit tests attempt to connect to a [SQLite](https://www.sqlite.org/) database, so you will have to have that and a SQLite ODBC driver installed.
+The tests attempt to connect to a [SQLite](https://www.sqlite.org/) database, so you will have to have that and a SQLite ODBC driver installed.
 At the time of this writing, there happens to be a nice [SQLite ODBC driver](http://www.ch-werner.de/sqliteodbc/) available from Christian Werner's website, also available via Homebrew as `sqliteobdc`!
 The tests expect to find a data source named `sqlite` on *nix systems and `SQLite3 ODBC Driver` on Windows systems.
 For example, your `odbcinst.ini` file on OS X must have a section like the following.

 ```
 [sqlite]